ToNi3141/Rasterix/rtl/top/Xilinx/ArtyZ7-20/README.md

 cd rtl/top/Xilinx/ArtyZ7-20
 /Xilinx/Vivado/2022.2/bin/vivado -mode batch -source build.tcl -tclargs rrxif
 ```
-You will find `rasterix.bin` and `rasterix.bit` in the synth directory.
+You will find `rrx.bin` and `rrx.bit` in the synth directory.
 You will also find there the `design_1_wrapper.xsa` file which is used for petalinux.

 # Library Build
 The library build expects a petalinux SDK.
 Before starting to build, create a petalinux distribution and use the SDK for this build.